3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 How to Get Around Kyoto?

-WALK: As I’ve recommended in other cities, walking is usually the best way to go if the distance to your destination is anywhere between 20 and 30 minutes — and who wouldn’t want to stroll by the charming wooden tea houses of Kyoto Japan?
-There are two routes I’ve detailed below which you should absolutely without a doubt walk through; those being the Philosopher’s Path between Ginkaku-ji and Nanzen-ji and the stroll through the historic preserved streets of Arashiyama.
+WALK: Walking is the best way to go if the distance to your destination is 20-30 minutes—and who wouldn’t want to stroll by the charming wooden tea houses of Kyoto Japan?
+There are two routes detailed below which you should absolutely walk through; the Philosopher’s Path between Ginkaku-ji and Nanzen-ji and the stroll through the preserved streets of Arashiyama.

 TAXI: Most notable tourist spots have designated taxi drop-off areas, so you know there’ll be a fresh supply when you depart.
-Otherwise, you can request a cab in your hotel lobby or call one yourself on Uber to see the estimated wait time and duration up front.
+Otherwise, request a cab in the hotel lobby or call one on Uber to see the estimated wait time and duration up front.
 The base fare for taxis in Kyoto is ¥490, with an additional charge of ¥320 per kilometer during the day.
-The vast majority of taxis accept credit cards as a payment method—which you can confirm upon entering if you see a screen attached to the back of the passenger’s seat—and this nifty device can often be used for translations between yourself and the driver!
+The vast majority of taxis accept credit cards as a payment method—which a screen attached to the back of the passenger’s seat confirms—and this nifty device can translate conversations between yourself and the driver!

-When I returned home, I raved about how clear and simple the public transit signage is all over Japan, as I’ve consistently gotten on the wrong train in New York City yet didn’t make a single mistake in the Japanese stations that are numbered, colored, have unique names for each line, and explicitly list which stops the route will arrive at going in either direction.
-Oh yeah, and all the announcements made over the speakers are repeated in English!
-Following general train etiquette, be sure to remain quiet and keep to yourself, avoid eating and drinking, and if wearing headphones listen at a volume that won’t leak noise into the surrounding area.
+At home, I raved about how clear and simple the public transit signage is all over Japan.
+I’ve consistently gotten on the wrong train in New York City, yet didn’t make a single mistake in the Japanese stations that are numbered, colored, have unique line names, and explicitly list which stops the route will arrive at in either direction.
+All the announcements are also repeated in English!
+To follow general train etiquette, remain quiet and keep to yourself, avoid eating and drinking, and if wearing headphones listen at a volume that won’t leak noise.

-BUS: Many of the same train principles detailed above apply to the bus system, with the notable exception being bus routes aren’t as precisely timed as the trains, so don’t be alarmed if your bus is running a bit late—especially if it’s raining!
-Some buses require you to insert coins rather than paying electronically, and if this is expected there will be two collection slots in the machine—one to insert your exact change and another to break down larger coins and bills into smaller ones if you don’t have the exact fare on hand.
+BUS: Many of the same train principles apply to the bus system, with the notable exception being bus routes aren’t as precisely timed as trains, so don’t be alarmed if your bus is running late—especially if it’s raining!
+Some buses require you to insert coins rather than pay electronically.
+If this is expected, there will be two slots in the machine—one to insert payment and another to break down large coins and bills into smaller ones if you don’t have the exact fare on hand.

 How to Get from Tokyo to Kyoto?